Chico Basin Ranch: Horses

-Ranchlands Horse Sanctuary
+Horse Sanctuary

 The Chico Basin Ranch has just recently opened a horse sanctuary where horses who need to retire or who are injured can live out the rest of their days on the open range.
-The horses are not immediately released out on the range.
-They are gradually acclimated to large pastures.
+The horses are gradually acclimated to large pastures.
 The horses are continually monitored to make sure they are safe and healthy.
 All supplemental feed, hoof trimming, and medical treatments are taken care of.
 The goal of the horse sanctuary is to give the retired horses a home in their natural habitat.

-Accommodations

-The housing facility is a renovated adobe house.
-The house offers two bedrooms, one bathroom, a full kitchen, dining room, and sitting area.
-There are also washers and dryers available for guest use.
-Guests may also use wireless internet and a telephone.
-There is a fire pit and screen porch outside.

 Fishing and Hunting

 The fishing and hunting on the Chico Basin is coordinated by a branch of Ranchlands LLC, Box T Cowboys.
 Hunts range from released upland game birds to big game opportunities.
 Big game hunting includes mule deer.
 Waterfowl hunting is also available to hunters.
-Fishing is described by local guides as the best warm water fisheries on Colorado’s Front Range.
 There are five lakes that contain bass, crappie, and blue gill.
-Hunts are currently available à la carte.
-The Box T Cowboys are partners with The Colorado Division of Wildlife, Ducks Unlimited, and other local wildlife organizations.

 Bird Watching

-The Chico Basin Ranch is a bird banding station for the Rocky Mountain Bird Observatory.
+The Chico Basin Ranch is a bird banding station for the Bird Conservancy of the Rockies.
 Bird banding helps biologists understand migratory habits and bird anatomy.
 Mist nets are used to catch birds without harming them.
 Once caught, a small metal band is placed on the bird’s leg.
 Each band is numbered so when a bird is recaptured scientists will know when and where it was banded.
 The bird’s condition is observed by checking its weight and measurements.
-Banding stations are also very important for education.
-Teachers are encouraged to bring their class to learn about birds and their habitat.
+Banding stations are also important for education.
 There are over three hundred birds on the ranch bird list.
-Anyone may come throughout the year and observe the local or the migratory birds.